At-Large Position 5

 About the Council Member

 Prior to running for office, Sallie was a longtime City Hall staffer.
-She served two council members as chief of staff and worked in the city’s flood recovery office.
-As chief of staff to the chair of the budget and fiscal affairs committee, Sallie learned to navigate the city’s $5 billion budget.
+She served three council members and also worked in the city’s flood recovery office.
+As chief of staff to the chair of the budget and fiscal affairs committee, Sallie learned to navigate the city’s complex budget.
 She helped develop the city’s comprehensive financial policies and orchestrated five years of budget hearings.
 She was heavily involved in initial Harvey recovery efforts and obtained grant funding to advance green stormwater infrastructure initiatives.
-She assembled and managed a task force to tackle redevelopment and flooding policies, worked with council members to identify neighborhood drainage projects, and led the charge to bring Houston’s Adopt-A-Drain Program to life.
+She assembled and managed a task force to tackle redevelopment and flooding policies, spearheaded the city’s Adopt-A-Drain Program, and worked with council members to identify neighborhood drainage projects.

 Sallie Alcorn at the City Council Chambers Horseshoe